mythril-forge/vanilla-spells/spells/cantrips/eldritch-blast.md

 The spell creates more than one beam when you reach higher levels: two beams at 5th level, three beams at 11th level, and four beams at 17th level.
 You can direct the beams at the same target or at different ones.
-Make a separate attack roll for each beam.
+Make a separate Attack Roll for each beam.

 ---